-- Comply with all applicable legal requirements and other requirements to which the College subscribes; - Put in place appropriate controls to prevent pollution; - Reduce the College's carbon dioxide emissions through the delivery of a Carbon Management Plan; - Encourage the adoption of sustainable travel practices by staff, students and visitors travelling to and from College; - Reduce the environmental impact of the College through conservation of its material resources; - Put in place measures to promote reduction, re-use and recycling of waste; - Ensure new building developments take into account sustainable construction principles; - Take positive action to promote biodiversity on any site that the College owns or manages; - Engage with the wider community to promote environmental best practice and seek collaborative opportunities in order to facilitate developments in this area; - Ensure that the Environmental Sustainability Policy is communicated to all students and individuals working for or on behalf of the College and to provide training and awareness for staff and students where appropriate; - Consider sustainability in the procurement of goods and services.
+- Comply with all applicable legal requirements and other requirements to which the College subscribes; - Put in place appropriate controls to prevent pollution; - Reduce the College's carbon dioxide emissions; - Encourage the adoption of sustainable travel practices by staff, students and visitors travelling to and from College; - Reduce the environmental impact of the College through conservation of its material resources: - Put in place measures to promote reduction, re-use and recycling of waste; - Ensure new building developments take into account sustainable construction principles; - Take positive action to promote biodiversity on any site that the College owns or manages; - Engage with the wider community to promote environmental best practice and seek collaborative opportunities in order to facilitate developments in this area; - Develop an Environmental Sustainability Policy that is communicated to all students and individuals working for or on behalf of the College and to provide training and awareness for staff and students where appropriate; - Consider sustainability in the procurement of goods and services.

-11. TRADE UNION FACILITY TIME
+TRADE UNION FACILITY TIME 11.

-The Trade Union (Facility Time Publication Requirements) Regulations 2017 require the college to publish information on facility time arrangements for trade union officials at the college.
+The Trade Union (Facility Time Publication Requirements) Regulations 2017 require the College to publish information on facility time arrangements for trade union officials at the college.
 However, the College has no recognition agreements in place with any union and therefore no disclosure is necessary.